 There are very few snakes in the Adirondacks due to the cold climate, and no poisonous ones anywhere La Vida groups travel.
 In 40 years not one poisonous snake has been sighted.

 Are there ticks that give Lyme Disease?

 Infected ticks are concentrated on Long Island, along the lower Hudson Valley, and in the Capital District.
-There has never been a recorded case of Lyme Disease attributed to the Northern Adirondacks.
+Ticks have recently migrated into the Adirondacks, but La Vida has never had a case of Lyme Disease caused by ticks.

 What is the solo like?